Why have the classical liberal ideas that helped emancipate the Jews become so vulnerable?

 Credits: Ilan Benatar, Beth Pearlman, Brittany Cohen, Ava Weiner, Martin Huergo, Mariangeles Burgos, and Yuval Semo

-You can access the full episode here, where Dan takes on listener questions about:
+You can access the full episode here, where Dan answers listener questions about:

 More Ark Media: